bayersglassey/bagblog/entries/2025/jul/algebra_of_chess.md

 Algebra doesn't tell us that we *have* to solve for x; in fact, it says it's totally fine if we introduce a new variable, e.g. like this:

-    3x + 4 - 7y = 5 - 7y
+    3x + 4 = 5 + 7y - 7y

 We could turn this into a sort of multiplayer game, where there's an equation written down, and players take turns applying rules of algebra to it, one at a time.
 Maybe the players are trying to work together to solve for a variable?..
-Maybe there are 3 players, each trying to solve for a different variable?..
+Maybe each player is trying to solve for a different variable?..
 Maybe there are a whole bunch of players, and they're allowed to form alliances, and each player has a secret goal which they keep secret from the other players?..
 But in any case, the rules of algebra tell us that every time a player makes